ntkniazeva/german-data-analyst-jobs/README.md

 - salary_min
 - salary_max

 ## Data Preparation

 ### Filtering

-For collecting job postings with Adzuna API, use a keyword 'data' in the job title.
+For data collection from the Adzuna API, the keyword **"data"** was used in job titles.

-To get only Data Analyst vacancies, filter the collected dataset by key phrases:
+To focus the analysis on Data Analyst positions, the collected dataset was filtered using the following keywords:

-- data analyst,
+- data analyst
-- daten analyst,
+- daten analyst
+- datenanalyst

+The following postings were excluded:

+- Weiterbildung
-- datenanalyst.
+- Bildungsgutschein

 ### Cleaning

+The dataset required preprocessing of the `location` and `company` fields.

+These fields were retrieved from the API as JSON objects and stored as strings in the dataset.
+To extract city and company names, the strings were converted back to dictionaries using Python's `ast` library.

+The resulting `city` field contained a mixture of locations.
+The following cleaning steps were performed:

+- removed the value `Deutschland`
+- removed federal states
+- consolidated major city districts into their corresponding cities (e.g., Mitte → Berlin, Altstadt-Lehel → Munich)

 ## Project Structure